 If you do notice brown patches or wet spots in your ceiling, address it immediately, as this may be grounds for a roof leak repair.
 The sooner you get leaks fixed, the more money you will save.
 Leaks can easily get worse once heavy rains start up, therefore the roof sealant must be intact before moisture sets in.

 A leaking roof during heavy rain can be troublesome and costly, so make sure to keep up with roof maintenance and get your roof professionally inspected at least once per year.
-For more information or if you have questions to ask a roofer, please contact Preman Roofing today.
+For more information and to learn about roof leak detection in San Diego or if you have questions to ask a roofer, please contact Preman Roofing today.